raghad-o/ROS2-Humble-Installation-Setup/README.md

 ```powershell
 wsl --install -d Ubuntu-22.04
 ```
-After installation, Ubuntu was launched and configured through WSL2.

 ![Installing Ubuntu 22.04](images/02-install-ubuntu22.png)

+After installation, the system was restarted, and Ubuntu 22.04 was launched through WSL2 to continue the configuration process.

 ---